 Class 20 = 46⁰ to 50⁰

-Now we have just to classify the input image into these 20 classes.
+Now we have to classify the input image into these 20 classes.
 This way, the problem is converted into a classification problem.
+The performance reduces with the increment in the number of classes.

-In this article, we discussed the concepts of classification and regression problems in detail.
-We also discussed the difference in cost functions like MAE, MSE, and Categorical Cross Entropies that are the critical difference.
-Meanwhile, in the end, we discussed a common problem statement where we discussed one famous problem statement that can be solved by considering the problem statement as a classification and a regression problem statement.
+In this article, we discussed classification and regression problems in detail.
+During this discussion, we explored the difference in cost functions like MAE, MSE, and Categorical Cross Entropies.
+Meanwhile, in the end, we analyzed a common problem statement that can be solved by considering the problem statement as a classification and a regression problem statement.
 We hope you have enjoyed the article and learned something new.